iivye/Briar/README.md

 ## 📁 Installation

-1. Download `Briar.jar` and place it into your `plugins/` folder.
+1. Download `BriarMarket.jar` and place it into your `plugins/` folder.
 2. Ensure you have at least one supported currency plugin installed and enabled.
 3. Start your server to generate the default config.
-4. Open and edit `plugins/Briar/config.yml` to customize your shop.
+4. Open and edit `plugins/BriarMarket/config.yml` to customize your shop.
 5. Use `/briaradmin reload` to apply changes without restarting.

 ---